Shrink film - heat-shrink and protect your product!

-Shrink Wrap Film For Toys, Games and Sporting Goods - Shrink is used here to assure product integrity and offer the consumer visual appeal.
+Shrink wrap for toys, games and sporting goods - Shrink film is used here to assure product integrity and offer the consumer visual appeal.
 Plastic models, puzzles and games all benefit from the security of shrink film.

-Shrink Packaging For Hardware and Houseware - A broad category with a tremendous variety of product being overwrapped.
-From tools to plastic bowls, shrink fulfills the need once served by corrugated and blister packaging.
+Shrink packaging for hardware and houseware - A broad category with a tremendous variety of product being overwrapped.
+From tools to plastic bowls, shrink wrap fulfills the need once served by corrugated and blister packaging.

-Shrink Wrapped Stationary, Cards and Gift Wrap - PVC films are still widely used to protect these easily damaged products and improve appearance.
-Todays soft shrink films afford the opportunity to introduce polyolefin films into this market.
+Shrink wrap for stationery, cards and gift wrap - PVC films are still widely used to protect these easily-damaged products and improve appearance.
+Today's soft shrink films afford the opportunity to introduce polyolefin films into this market.

-Shrink Wrap Packaging For Pharmaceuticals - Spurred by the need for tamper-evidence, this market has grown in recent years.
-Lower cost alternatives, i.e. PVC shrink bands, control most of the individual product need, however, shrink offers the ability reduce costs through multipacking with film vs. other packaging alternatives.
+Shrink wrap packaging for pharmaceuticals - Spurred by the need for tamper-evidence, this market has grown in recent years.
+Lower-cost alternatives (e.g. PVC shrink bands) control most of the individual product need, although shrink wrap offers the ability to reduce costs through multi-packing with film versus other packaging alternatives.

-Shrink Wrap For Video Tapes and CD's - These products all benefit from some sort of film overwrap.
-Video is predominately shrink wrapped where CD is usually done with a non-shrink process such as tuck and fold.
-More and more CD producers have turned to shrink as they are updating equipment.
+Shrink wrap for videos, DVDs and CDs - These products all benefit from some sort of film overwrap.
+Video is predominantly shrink-wrapped, whereas CDs are usually done with a non-shrink process such as tuck and fold.
+More and more CD producers have turned to shrink wrap as they are updating equipment.

 Shrink wrapping is widely used across the spectrum of industries and is finding its way into new segments daily.
 The retail appeal and security offered insures growth for the future.